erichilarysmithsr/CULAPSEWolfSDK/README.md

 As you can see there are 4 presets defined, Low_Wired, Low_WiFi, High_Wired and High_WiFi
 The listenPort is currently unused, in the current state the listenport is set automatically, no matter which value you put.
-If you run another configuration (maybe inside the dog) you can create an own preset easily, you just need to call the connection Object like this:
+If you run another configuration (maybe inside the CULAPSEWolf) you can create an own preset easily, you just need to call the connection Object like this:
 ```
 MY_CUSTOM_SETTINGS = (LISTENPORT, 'IP.TO.SEND.TO', SENDPORT, 'MY.CURRENT.IP.ADDY')
 conn = unitreeConnection(MY_CUSTOM_SETTINGS)